Texas is using disaster declarations to install buoys and razor wire on the US-Mexico border

 The International Boundary of Water Commission says it was not notified when Texas modified several islands or deployed the massive buoys to create a barrier covering 1,000 feet (305 meters) of the middle of the Rio Grande, with anchors in the riverbed.

-The Justice Department has warned Texas that the buoy wall is unlawful and the Biden administration will sue if the state doesn’t remove the wall.
-Abbott tweeted Friday that the state “has the sovereign authority to defend our border.”
+The Justice Department has warned Texas that the buoy wall is unlawful and the Biden administration will sue if the state doesn't remove it.
+Abbott tweeted Friday that the state “has the sovereign authority to defend our border" after the Justice Department sought a commitment by Monday afternoon to remove the barrier.

 The floating barrier also provoked tension with Mexico, which says it violates treaties.
 Mexico's secretary of foreign relations asked the U.S. government to remove the buoys and razor wire in a June letter.